mmaldacker/Vortex2D/Docs/rigidbody.rst

 Finally the rigidbody also needs to be updates, in lock-step with the fluid simulation.

-Again, this is done by implementing :cpp:func:`Vortex2D::Fluid::RigidBody::Step`.
+Again, this is done by implementing :cpp:func:`Vortex::Fluid::RigidBody::Step`.

 An example implementation with Box2D: